rockyjvec/EasyAPI/README.md

 # Random feature ideas

+Automatically minify scripts to save space since there is a limit.

 Generate a DoxyGen documentation page for each library that is submitted to the site.

 Newb script generator.
 Generate scripts without programming by specifying events and actions to perform.